 The term foundation has no definitive legal meaning or standing.
 Further, donors are not automatically impressed with a foundation.
 In many cases, the time and money required to create and then run the separate foundation entity becomes a sinkhole that swallows resources and effort that would be better directed to straightforward fundraising and better engagement of donors.

-School foundations tend to form for a few reasons:
+School foundations tend to form for a few reasons.

-a) Historical: in the 1970s and 1980s, the model for government funding of non-government schools (the Education Resource Index or ERI) sometimes produced situations where schools were effectively penalised for being good managers of their finances and building up cash surpluses from good budget management or other activities such as canteens, uniform shops, and so on.
+In the 1970s and 1980s, the model for government funding of non-government schools (the Education Resource Index or ERI) sometimes produced situations where schools were effectively penalised for being good managers of their finances and building up cash surpluses from good budget management or other activities such as canteens, uniform shops, and so on.
 If the school built up too much in cash reserves, then the government model might reduce funding for the next year.
 To counter this, schools started establishing separate entities (foundations) to move this surplus activity off their operating accounts and balance sheets.

-b) Ambition: key people have heard part of a story about the success of another school foundation and believe that they can replicate that success at their school.
+Key people have heard part of a story about the success of another school foundation and believe that they can replicate that success at their school.

-c) Bad behaviour: a school has a bad experience with fundraising monies being appropriated for purposes other than what it was raised for (sometimes due to interference from a larger parent organisation).
+A school has a bad experience with fundraising monies being appropriated for purposes other than what it was raised for (sometimes due to interference from a larger parent organisation).
 To avoid this happening again, a separate entity is established to keep future fundraising monies out of reach of further bad behaviour.